NYU-DevOps-Spring2018-Orders/orders/README.md

 ## Structure

--   Two classes have been set up - Order and Item.
+-   Two classes Order and Item.
 An Item object represents an item from an associated order.
+    - Order: id (auto generated), customer_id, status, date
+    - Item: id (auto generated), product_id, order_id, name, quantity, price
+-   Status has 3 states - processing (initial state), cancelled, shipped
+-   Two tables - Orders and Items
+    - Order table does not include any detail of the items in the order.
+ID auto generated
+    - Item table has a unique ID that is auto generated as well.
+Each Item has a Product ID and Order ID (foreign key) associated with it.
 -   Two paths
     - "http://localhost:5000/orders"
     - "http://localhost:5000/items"
 -   Main REST API Functions
-    - CREATE:  Creates an order by generating an Order object and Item objects for each item which is a part of the order
+    - CREATE:  Creates an order by generating an Order object and Item objects for each item which is a part of the orders
     - GET:  Get an order or get an item
     - UPDATE:  Updates an order based on the differences sent in the JSON
     - LIST:  List items from an order, list all orders or list all items
     - QUERY:  Find orders and items based on the fields in their respective tables
     - ACTION:  Cancels an order by changing the status of the order
     - DELETE:  Delete an order or delete an item from an order

 ## Prerequisites